-City Council candidate Inez Dickens, a Democrat, accepted the maximum allowable, \$21,031 in matching funds to beat her Republican opponent, despite the fact that no Republican had won her Harlem district "in modern memory."
-In her previous run, she had easily won re-election with 81% of the vote.
-76 In early 2011, Dickens was found to have owed \$100,000 in back-property taxes dating to 2009 and had been "cited repeatedly for unsafe conditions in Harlem apartment buildings she owns" as well as having been "hiding assets to dodge taxes," according to New York Daily News.
-77
+City council candidate Inez Dickens, a Democrat, accepted the maximum allowable, \$21,031 in matching funds to beat her Republican opponent, despite the fact that no Republican had won her Harlem district "in modern memory" and in her previous run had easily won re-election with 81% of the vote.
+The early 2011, Dickens was found to have owed \$100,000 in back-property taxes dating to 2009 and had been "cited repeatedly for unsafe conditions in Harlem apartment buildings she owns" as well as having been "hiding assets to dodge taxes" according to New York Daily News.